John Rae (economist)

-John Rae (1 June 1796, Footdee, Aberdeen – 12 July 1872, Staten Island, NY), was a Scottish/Canadian economist.
+John Rae (1 June 1796, Footdee, Aberdeen – 12 July 1872, Staten Island, NY), was a Scottish-Canadian economist.

 Life

 Rae was one of six children to merchant shipbuilder John Rae and Margaret Cuthbert.
 He graduating from Marischal College (University of Aberdeen) in 1815 with the degree of Master of Arts, followed by two years of medicine at the University of Edinburgh.

 Changes in family circumstances with his father's bankruptcy in 1820 led to Rae's move to Canada in 1822.
-He was located in Williamstown (Glengarry County), and later, Hamiliton in Ontario, Canada, where his wife died of cholera.
+He was located in Williamstown (Glengarry County), and later, Hamilton in Ontario, Canada, where his wife died of cholera.
 He was well acquainted with the Scottish/Canadian community and was affiliated with the Presbyterian Church of Scotland.
 In Canada, he worked as a timber trader, schoolteacher, and a doctor.

 In 1834, he moved to Boston, and then New York, where he also worked as a teacher.
 He went on to Central America where he was a physician.
 He moved with gold-miners to California in 1849, and a couple of years later, poor and sick with malaria, he found enough money to board a ship to the Kingdom of Hawaiʻi, where he worked in many different professions.
 He was a medical officer for the Hawaiian Board of Health and vaccinated a number of native children with the smallpox vaccine.
 He was a geologist and wrote papers on the geology of the islands.
 He was also a historian in Hāna, Maui, writing articles for the newspaper Polynesian.
 He also wrote a number of manuscripts, but these were lost in a fire at Lahainaluna Seminary.
 His most famous work was the Statement of Some New Principles on the Subject of Political Economy.

 His sister Ann was a schoolteacher who developed a series of textbooks which were among the earliest to incorporate Canadian content.